vinay-64/Todo-React-SpringBoot/todo-app/README.md

     .
 We need to get token some how on login.
     . we need to send this token to every request.
     In this step we added the feature to our app to be able to find out the username and password combination in right or not.

+22. Using async and await to invoke Basic Auth API Here we are using async and await to get the response.
+And after successful login we are storing the token in the Context.